darianmorat/gruvdark-theme/README.md

 ![GruvDark Tokyo](images/gruvdark-tokyo.png)
 &nbsp;

-> GruvDark-GBM theme is based on Gruvbox-Material (with a few personal changes) by Sainnhe Park
+> GruvDark-GBM theme is based on Gruvbox-Material (with a few personal changes) by Sainnhe Park.

 ### GruvDark-GBM